 As you walk around throughout the day, what do you have on your feet?
 Are your shoes made for comfort or style?
 If your shoes don’t support you properly, that imbalance can ripple through to your posture, causing back pain.

 The good news is that you have options.
 You can switch to sneakers and more comfortable shoes for your daily errands.
-Or you can get some gel insoles for the shoes you already use.
+Also, you could get some gel insoles or other specialized ones from places like Protalus for the shoes you already use.

 - Go for a Nice Massage